pretix/pretix-docs/docs/guides/pretixscan/android.md

 ### Installation and setup

 !!!
 Note
-    pretixSCAN comes preinstalled on the scan-smartphones that are available for rent and on our website.
+    pretixSCAN comes preinstalled on the scan-smartphones that are available for rent on our website.
     Thus, you will not have to install pretixSCAN on a scan-smartphone that you rented from us.
     For more information on our hardware offers, visit [our website](https://pretix.eu/about/en/hardware/scan).